- Date request received: 30/09/2016

-Watch some highlights of the discussion and feedback from the panelists here (Hungarian with English subtitles).
+Watch some highlights of the discussion and feedback from the panellists here (Hungarian with English subtitles).

 2nd Science Café – Integrating diverse values of nature into decision making – Budapest, face-to-face and online.

-This session was held on September 29th 2017 in Budapest.
-It was organized as a side event of European Researcher’s Night and was a mix of face-to-face at Impact Hub Budapest and online using the Zoom webinar tool.
+This session was held on September 29th 2017, in Budapest.
+It was organised as a side event of European Researcher’s Night and was a mix of face-to-face at Impact Hub Budapest and online using the Zoom webinar tool.